 Mary Helen has created a free online beginning meditation course at www.beginningmeditationonline.com

 Maeve Hassett been practicing and studying the Dharma since 1993 under the guidance and support of her primary teacher John Travis.
 She is a graduate of the Spirit Rock Meditation Center’s Community Dharma Leaders Program and Dedicated Practitioners Programs.
 She has been teaching meditation classes since 2003.
-She co-founded and co-leads the Rocklin meditation group, and frequently offers dharma talks in Auburn and Nevada City.
+She co-leads teh Auburn Insight Meditation Group, and also co-founded and co-leads the Rocklin Meditation Group, and frequently offers dharma talks in Auburn, Rocklin, and Nevada City.
 Maeve also practices as a psychotherapist using mind/body awareness and Buddhist philosophy as guiding principles in her work with individuals.

 You can contact Maeve at email@example.com.